Lynn Miles (activist): Biography

-But Lynn did not lose his contacts with Taiwan human rights issues.
-In 1985 and 1986 he spent much of his time on the overseas efforts for democratization, including the July 1985 hunger strike in Washington DC, and the 1986 "Acquino" action of Hsu Hsin-liang to take a Taiwan Democratic Party back to Taiwan—seemingly one of the stimuli for the formation of the Democratic Progressive Party in September 1986.
+Miles did not lose his contacts connected to Taiwan human rights issues.
+In 1985 and 1986 he spent much of his time on overseas efforts for democratization, including the July 1985 hunger strike in Washington DC, and the 1986 "Acquino" action of Hsu Hsin-liang to take a Taiwan Democratic Party back to Taiwan.
 Not long after, he moved his family to Los Angeles to work for the Taiwanese-American Citizen League in Los Angeles.

-Lynn was allowed to return to Taiwan briefly in 1991 and followed the campaign of an indigenous challenger to the KMT's monopoly, but then was again banned.
-After efforts of the Democratic Progressive Party, he was allowed to return to Taiwan to work for the DPP in 1996.
+Miles was allowed to return to Taiwan briefly in 1991 and followed the campaign of a challenger to the KMT's monopoly, but then was again banned.
+Thanks to the efforts of the Democratic Progressive Party, he was allowed to return to Taiwan to work for the DPP in 1996.
 However, most of his time went into anti-nuclear and indigenous rights and environmental movements.

-Lynn burned his American passport in front of the American Institute on Taiwan in March 2003 to protest the looming second invasion of Iraq.
-Thus he was on paper illegal while he was working for Vice President Annette Lu in the Presidential Office.
-However, he became somewhat disillusioned by the continuation of ROC foreign relations with despotic governments even under the DPP.

 In 2006, during the Chen Shui-bian administration, the Ministry of the Interior granted Miles permanent residency for his "special contributions to the nation."
 He spent his later years in Lungtan, Taoyuan, and was a professor at Fu Jen Catholic University.

-In 2008 Linda Gail Arrigo and Lynn Miles published a thick book entitled "A Borrowed Voice: Taiwan Human Rights through International Networks, 1960-80" (ISBN 978-986-84338-0-9), based on Lynn's archives that had been transported to the Wu San-lien Historical Materials Center, declassified documents, and 2003 interviews with formerly deported missionaries and others.
+In 2008 Linda Gail Arrigo and Miles published a book entitled "A Borrowed Voice: Taiwan Human Rights through International Networks, 1960-80" (ISBN 978-986-84338-0-9), based on Miles' archives that had been transported to the Wu San-lien Historical Materials Center, declassified documents, and 2003 interviews with formerly deported missionaries and others.

-Miles regularly took part in social movements and protests, including burning his U.S. passport March 23, 2003 to protest the US-led invasion of Iraq.
+Miles regularly took part in social movements and protests, including burning his U.S. passport on March 23, 2003 to protest the US-led invasion of Iraq.
 He took part in the Sunflower Student Movement and was one of 119 protesters indicted in February 2015.

-Lynn Miles died of cancer in Taipei on June 8, 2015.
+Miles died of cancer in Taipei on June 8, 2015.
 His funeral was held two days before his 72nd birthday, and was attended by fellow activist Linda Arrigo, and politicians Tsai Ing-wen, Hsu Hsin-liang, and Su Chih-fen.